SmallHedge/AnimatorCoder/readme.txt

 AnimatorCoder by Small Hedge Games 08/04/2024

+Note: Crossfade is not affected when playing the RESET animation through script or through the ONPARAMETER inspector!

 Setup:
 1. Fill in Animator States and Animator Parameters in AnimatorValues
 2. Use the SHG.AnimatorCoder namespace